AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/data-privacy-requests.md

 To see what a valid [!DNL JSON] file looks like, you can [download a sample JSON](../data-security-and-privacy/assets/access_request.json).

-We understand your commitment to honoring your data privacy customer requests within the time period set by the legislation.
+We understand your commitment to honoring your data privacy requests within the time period set by the legislation.

 ## Data Deletion Requests{#delete-data}